This post may include affiliate links; see our disclosure policy.

 - Drain.
 Drain the excess liquid.
 Taste and add additional seasonings if desired.

-Ways to serve them: French lentils recipes
+Ways to serve them

 - Easy side dish: olive oil and chopped herbs.
 All you need to do to dress these up is a drizzle of olive oil and whatever chopped herbs you have on hand.

 - Lentil salad.
-This French lentil salad uses Dijon dressing, shallot, mint and feta cheese to take these lentils over the top!
+This French lentil salad uses Dijon dressing, shallot, mint, and feta cheese to take these lentils over the top!
 Or, try this lentil salad with feta.

 - Shepherd’s Pie.
-Use them in our vegan shepherd’s pie, a fan favorite with a thick, savory gravy and fluffy mashed potatoes.
+Use them in vegan shepherd’s pie, a fan favorite with a thick, savory gravy and fluffy mashed potatoes.

 - Stuffed sweet potatoes.
 These stuffed sweet potatoes are a hearty vegetarian main dish.